Alumni Awards of Merit 2016

 CAROLYN LANGER, MPH ’92

 As chief medical officer of MassHealth, Carolyn Langer provides clinical leadership to the state’s Medicaid program, which serves one out of every four citizens in the Commonwealth.
 Under her supervision, the Office of Clinical A airs has provided clinical guidance to Affordable Care Act implementation and development of alternative payment models, advancing the use of big data and analytics to promote value, quality, and improved access to care.
-At the Harvard Chan School, she teaches occupational health policy and administration and is an Executive and Continuing Professional Education lecturer.
+At the Harvard Chan School, she teaches occupational health policy and administration and is an Executive and Continuing Education lecturer.
 Langer is a retired colonel, medical corps officer, and flight surgeon in the Army National Guard.

 EMERGING PUBLIC HEALTH PROFESSIONAL AWARD